kumahq/kuma/docs/madr/decisions/026-mesh-tcp-route.md

   `MeshTCPRoute`).

-  In case of `MeshTCPRoute` it doesn't make sense to introduce two types of this policy as the only difference would be te root `targetRef` which in gateway's case would point to `MeshGateway`.
+  In case of `MeshTCPRoute` it doesn't make sense to introduce two types of this policy as the only difference would be the root `targetRef` which in gateway's case would point to `MeshGateway`.
 This MADR addresses only `MeshTCPRoute` and the first implementation should accept non-MeshGateway root targetRefs only.
 If there will be consensus to unify `Mesh(.*)Route`